Chesapeake Bay Benthic Monitoring Program

 Area Severely Degraded

 Figure 2.
-Percent (+/- 1 Standard Error) of Patuxent River and Maryland Eastern Tribs strata failing the Chesapeake Bay benthic community restoration goals 1995-2011.
+Percent (+/- 1 Standard Error) of Patuxent River stratum failing the Chesapeake Bay Benthic Community Restoration Goals 1995-2019.
 Trend of temporal changes tested by ANOVA.

 CIMS